 Even So, Should I Carry Liability Insurance?

-Similar to a brick-and-mortar business, an ecommerce business also has to contend with potential liability risks.
+Similar to a brick-and-mortar business, an e-commerce business also has to contend with potential liability risks.
 To protect your business from such risks, you should carry liability insurance, even if you operate your online store on a platform such as Shopify that does not necessarily require you to carry liability insurance.
-Remember, without an ecommerce business insurance to protect your online business, a liability lawsuit could easily drive your online business to financial ruin, causing you to file for bankruptcy.
+Remember, without e-commerce business insurance to protect your online business, a liability lawsuit could easily drive your online business to financial ruin, causing you to file for bankruptcy.